 Can You Add Other Berries to This Blueberry Muffins Recipe?

-ABSOLUTELY!
+You can ABSOLUTELY add other berries into this recipe is blueberries aren’t your thing!
 The base muffin recipe is super adaptable and can be used in many ways!
 Here are some substitutions for blueberries if you are looking to mix it up!

 - Chopped strawberries